 Getting names right plays a vital role in getting the person to read your email, AND reply to you.

 The reply is actually what you want.
-The reply is golden because it can lead to a conversation and potential collaboration (more on this in the next few days of Growth Farming Lessons).
+The reply is golden because it can lead to a conversation and potential collaboration.